nerdschoolbergen/build-and-deploy/exercises/exercise-5.md

 # Exercise 5 - Continuous Deployment

+## In this exercise we will
+* Learn about _continuous deployment_.
+* Learn about Heroku.
+* Register an account on Heroku.
+* Deploy our build to the internet using Heroku.

 So we verified our code is building and tests are passing.
 We are halfway there!
 Now we just need a web server to serve and host our app.

 > :book: _Continuous deployment_ is the process of automatically deploying our changes to a web server after a successful build.